 Today little is left of Cinnamon Reef, and with Anguilla’s hotels concentrated primarily around the beaches on the western end of the island Little Harbour is not as popular as it once was.
 Nevertheless, as a residential area the quarter is thriving, with more and more private homes peppering the landscape along the southern coast.
-Among those are some of Anguilla’s most sumptuous villas, such as Le Bleu and Indigo Villa, which fittingly have deflected some of the attention—and the business—back to a part of the island that for some time was in danger of being left behind.
+Additionally, some of Anguilla’s most sumptuous villas, such as Le Bleu and Indigo Villa, grace the picturesque coastline around Little Harbour, deservedly redirecting some of the attention—and the business—back to a part of the island that for some time was in danger of being left behind.

 Once upon a time, in a not too distant past, Lockrum used to be Anguilla’s forgotten man.
 Named after Robert Lockrum, onetime owner of an estate that ran from Little Harbour to Blowing Point, the area was initially overlooked by developers (and consequently visitors) simply because it doesn’t compare all that favorably against the sumptuous bays on the western portion of the island.